-The powers and functions given to the Commissioner and the OPI come from legislation enacted by Parliament.
+The powers and functions given to the Commission come from legislation enacted by Parliament.

-In addition to our legislated framework, various codes of conduct and regulations also guide the work of the Independent Commissioner Against Corruption and the Office for Public Integrity.
+In addition to our legislated framework, various codes of conduct and regulations also guide the work of the Independent Commission Against Corruption.

 |Independent Commissioner Against Corruption Act 2012|